Another exercise that can potentially reduce menstrual pain is Zumba. In a randomized control trial, the researchers:

 - Invited 98 women diagnosed with primary dysmenorrhea.

-- Afterward, they divided the subjects into 2 groups – control and intervention.
+- Afterward, they divided the participants into two groups: control and intervention.

 - The control group did not engage in physical activity.
 On the other hand, the subjects in the intervention group engaged in Zumba exercises for 1 hour, twice a week, for a period of 8 weeks.

 - Dysmenorrhea pain was measured using a visual analog scale on the 4th and 8th weeks of the study.
 Furthermore, the researchers also measured the duration of pain in both the control and intervention groups.

 - The results of the study revealed that the severity of menstrual pain significantly decreased in the intervention group (those who exercised) compared to the control group.

 - Moreover, the duration of pain was also shorter in the intervention group compared to the control group.

 In their study, the investigators concluded that: a regular Zumba exercise can reduce the duration and severity of menstrual pain.
 Hence, it can be used as a complementary treatment for primary dysmenorrhea.

 If you’re looking for a relaxing exercise to reduce menstrual pain, yoga might just be the answer.

 In a 12-week study that aimed to determine the effect of yoga exercises in physical fitness, menstrual pain, and quality of life, the investigators: